ryumaou/VulgarConlangFancyPDF/README.md

 Fourth, all the colors are defined in the Preamble.tex and can be updated there.
 Hopefully, the labels will make it clear which colors will change which sections of the final PDF.

 And, obviously, things need to be entered manually into the additional sections for the Intro, Grammar, and Common or Useful Phrases.
+The Phrases chapter has been tweaked a bit to use the "title" from the tex file exported from Vulgar Conlang generator, so I suggest using the conlang name for that.
+It'll produce a nicer document in the end.

 I was inspired to make a "prettier" by my large collection of phrasebooks directed at tourists, in particular the Lonely Planet series of phrasebooks.
 I tend to make artifacts that I can imagine being used in fictional worlds, especially a conlang that might be spoken in a fictional country or world.
 As I work with the output, I'll add more styling and some of my "to do" list will show the ideas I have there.